Table manners: Evolution

 Table manners evolve with time, but quite slowly.
 One of the purposes of any ritual is conservation, so the evolution of manners happens gradually and against unwillingness of most participants.
 The new habits are usually invented by the elites, and it takes decades and occasionally centuries before the widespread acceptance.
 For example, the introduction of forks into the Western etiquette took 800 years, from the first mention as a novelty in the 11th century document to the universal adoption as an affordable attribute of the civilized behavior.

 In the Western world, a major change occurred during the Renaissance, when the term "courtesy" (implying the noblemen mingling in the court) was changed to "civility", applying to everyone.
-In the process, a public display of bodily functions, from belching to spitting − and even mentioning them − became impolite, "walls" were put around fellow eaters who started to use their own utensils, avoided touching even their own food by fingers, and adopted body postures minimizing brushes against their neighbors.
+In the process, a public display of bodily functions, from belching to spitting − and even mentioning them − became impolite.
+"Walls" were put around fellow eaters who started to use their own utensils, avoided touching even their own food by fingers, and adopted body postures minimizing brushes against their neighbors.

 Critique and humor

 Early books on table manners mostly concentrated on the actions to avoid, sometimes providing extremely rude behaviour as examples of bad manners.
 In the 16th-century Germany, multiple humorous books on manner have been printed that used florid language to suggest ridiculous acts: "if you want to improve your health, increase your standing in the community, and do yourself justice, you really must grab what you want off the table".
 Jonathan Swift in his Directions to Servants suggests that the cook uses bare hands to do everything in order to preserve his master's utensils.

 Erasmus declared the external decorum to be the "crassest part" of philosophy.
-He still published a book, On Civility in Children (1530), that was reprinted countless times, eventually loosing gross advice like "Fidgeting in one's seat, shifting from side to side, gives the appearance of repeatedly farting, or of trying to do so".
+He still published a book, On Civility in Children (1530), that was reprinted many times.

 Enforcement

 For those who fail to behave appropriately, society's primary punishment is social exclusion, a rejection that is felt perhaps most profoundly around the dining table.

-Bourgeois were notable for stricter adherence to the table manners than nobility, even in the absence of external constraints (like a king).
+Bourgeoisie were notable for stricter adherence to the table manners than nobility, even in the absence of external constraints, such as a king.
 Their self-imposed restrictions were driven by fear of losing a lot in case of a blunder that turned out to be a better motivator than the obedience and self-interest of courtiers.
 Erasmus in his book for children suggests, "Grasping the bread in the palm of the hand and breaking it with the fingertips is an affected practice which should be left to certain courtiers.
 You should cut it properly with your knife..." (the modern handling of bread rolls in the West keeps the tradition of the court).